balintjanik/bomberman/README.md

 ## Documentation
 The documentation (use case diagram; class diagrams for model, view and viewmodel layers; package diagram) are not yet uploaded here.

+## Results
+The project was so successful, that the teacher decided to nominate it to the 'Hall of Fame', which showcases the best projects made in every semester.
+The process is still ongoing (we need to license every asset, etc.) and the results will be posted in a few weeks.